 Price: $1,427-$14,899 (depending on model)

-While Zoom, Teams, and Google Meet have become ubiquitous, telepresence robots offer distinct advantages—and some trade-offs—compared to traditional video conferencing:
+While Zoom, Teams, and Google Meet have become ubiquitous, telepresence robots offer distinct advantages—and some trade-offs—compared to traditional video conferencing.

 Advantages of Telepresence Robots

-You're not stuck in one spot.
+Physical Presence and Mobility: You're not stuck in one spot.
 Walk through the office, visit different departments, or conduct facility tours.
 This mobility creates engagement opportunities impossible with static video calls.

-Height-adjustable displays put you at eye level with colleagues, creating more natural, equal conversations rather than looking down from a wall-mounted screen.
+Eye-Level Interaction: Height-adjustable displays put you at eye level with colleagues, creating more natural, equal conversations rather than looking down from a wall-mounted screen.

-Roll up to someone's desk for a quick chat or join an impromptu whiteboard session.
+Spontaneous Engagement: Roll up to someone's desk for a quick chat or join an impromptu whiteboard session.
 These "water cooler" moments are crucial for culture and collaboration.

-People pay more attention to a robot moving toward them than a video tile on a screen.
+Better Engagement: People pay more attention to a robot moving toward them than a video tile on a screen.
 Studies show telepresence robots increase meeting engagement significantly.

 Disadvantages of Telepresence Robots

-Even budget models cost $1,500+, compared to free video conferencing software.
+Higher Cost: Even budget models cost $1,500+, compared to free video conferencing software.
 Enterprise solutions can reach $30,000+.

-Stairs, narrow doorways, and uneven surfaces can limit where robots can go.
+Physical Limitations: Stairs, narrow doorways, and uneven surfaces can limit where robots can go.
 Most are designed for flat, indoor environments.

-Robots require charging, occasional software updates, and physical maintenance—more overhead than a Zoom subscription.
+Setup and Maintenance: Robots require charging, occasional software updates, and physical maintenance—more overhead than a Zoom subscription.

-Robots require reliable WiFi coverage throughout the facility.
+Network Dependencies: Robots require reliable WiFi coverage throughout the facility.
 Dead zones mean your robot presence disappears.

-Calculating Business ROI for Telepresence Robots
+How Do You Calculate Business ROI for Telepresence Robots?

 Cost Factors